strobertson/coursera-getting-and-cleaning-course-project/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+## Contents of repo

+- run_analysis.R - R script which will download the raw data, process this into a tidy data set and output a text file at the end tidy_data.txt with the complete tidy data set